theochem/horton/doc/user_ap1rog.rst

     :olp: (``TwoIndex`` instance) the AO overlap matrix or, in case of an orthonormal basis, the identity matrix
     :orb: (boolean) if ``True``, orbitals are optimized

-The keyword arguments contain optimization-specific options (like the number of orbital optimization step, etc.).
+The keyword arguments are optional and contain optimization-specific options (like the number of orbital optimization steps, etc.) as well as orbital manipulation schemes (Givens rotations, swapping orbitals in reference determinant, etc.).
 Their default values are chosen to give reasonable performance and can be adjusted if convergence difficulties are encountered.
 All keyword arguments are summarized in the following section (:ref:`keywords-oo-ap1rog`).

-The function call gives 3 return values:
+The function call gives 3 return values,

     :energy: (float) the total AP1roG electronic energy (the **external** term included)
     :c: (``TwoIndex`` instance) the geminal coefficient matrix (without the diagonal occupied sub-block, see :ref:`introap1rog`)